dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 Newtonsoft treats numbers with a leading zero as octal numbers. `System.Text.Json` doesn't allow leading zeroes because the [RFC 8259](https://tools.ietf.org/html/rfc8259) specification doesn't allow them.
 The lack of support for octal numbers is by design and is not expected to change in future versions of `System.Text.Json`.
 Options for handling JSON that deviates from the specification are offered for only a few high-priority scenarios, such as comments and trailing commas.

-## Object reference handling

-By default, both Newtonsoft and `System.Text.Json` serialize objects by value.
-For example, if an object contains two properties that contain a reference to the same `Person` object, the values of that `Person` object's properties are duplicated in the JSON.
-Newtonsoft offers the option of serializing by reference:

-* A token is added to the JSON created for the first `Person` object.
-* The JSON that is created for the second `Person` object contains that token instead of property values.

-For more information, see issues [37786](https://github.com/dotnet/corefx/issues/37786) and [38579](https://github.com/dotnet/corefx/issues/38579) in the dotnet/corefx GitHub repository.

 ## Type name handling

-Newtonsoft can add type name metadata to the JSON while serializing, and it uses the metadata while deserializing.
+Newtonsoft has a `TypeNameHandling` setting that adds type name metadata to the JSON while serializing, and it uses the metadata while deserializing.
 The current release of `System.Text.Json` lacks this feature.
+For more information, see issue [39031](https://github.com/dotnet/corefx/issues/39031) in the dotnet/corefx GitHub repository.

 ## Populate existing objects

 Newtonsoft can deserialize to an existing instance of a class, instead of creating a new instance.
 The current release of `System.Text.Json` always creates a new instance of the target type by using the default parameterless constructor.
 For more information, see issue [37627](https://github.com/dotnet/corefx/issues/37627) and [42515](https://github.com/dotnet/corefx/issues/42515) in the dotnet/corefx GitHub repository.

-## Fields

-Newtonsoft can serialize and deserialize fields as well as properties.
-The current release of `System.Text.Json` only works with properties.
-For more information, see issue [36505](https://github.com/dotnet/corefx/issues/36505) in the dotnet/corefx GitHub repository.

 ## MissingMemberHandling